WindyCurrents/generic-blog/README.md

 This is a project for school purposes, may work.<br>
 Current state: NOT WORKING<br>
 Stuff done:<br>
-empty main page, login page, login management script, empty database, connection to database
+empty main page, login page, login management script, empty database, connection to database, project documentation